 - Hiking, biking, rock climbing, horseback riding, photography, etc.

 - 38 miles of hiking trails ( some are great for kids or older adults who do not want a strenuous hike)

 - 3-mile paved bike and walking path

 - Small visitor center; the ranger was a great help in determining our hike for the day

 - Guided activities; we did the full moon hike later in our trip

 Keith and I were in awe entering Snow Canyon State Park.
 We made our way to the visitor center where the small building housed a few geology and wildlife displays.
 It’s a great starting point for exploring the park and checking out the campground.

 As recommended, we started our hike across from the visitor center/campground on the Hidden Pinyon Trail.
-Keith describes this part of the trail as the ultimate “kids playground.”
-The relatively flat basin leads you through some narrow passages, up and down sections of sandstone, up and down sections of natural staircase and feels like the perfect place to play hide and seek among the red rock and black lava flows.
+Keith describes this part of the trail as the ultimate “kids' playground.”
+The relatively flat basin leads you through some narrow passages, up and down sections of sandstone, and up and down sections of the natural staircase, and feels like the perfect place to play hide and seek among the red rock and black lava flows.